MohammadHossini/IR-Project/README.md

 This project provides a robust framework for document processing and ranking based on TF-IDF and cosine similarity.
 It allows for efficient querying and reranking of documents, making it a valuable tool for information retrieval tasks.

----

-This README should provide clear guidance on how to use and understand the script.
-You can further customize it based on specific details or requirements of your project.